attrill20/FPLFixtureCalendar/README.md

 - Make a better home page
 - Write more copy about how the custom difficulty is caclulated
 - Blog page / contact us / version update log
+- Display the top 5 current point-scoring players across the top of the player searcher page

 #### Issues